jjones203/architecture_kata/solution/actors_actions_scenarios.md

 # Actors, Actions and Significant Scenarios

-The following identifies the significant actors, actions and key scenarios that will inform the architecture of the Hey, Blue! application.
-The enumeration of important user stories is useful to gain a overall sense for what needs to be provided by the service.
-Each significant scenario also points to the related technical capabilities in the proposed architecture.
+To illustrate the needs which the architecture must satisfy, we outline the different types of actors who will use the platform and the actions each will perform.
+We show the steps involved in common scenarios for these actors in the diagrams that follow.

 ## Actors & Actions